Risk analysis and decision support

 Researching job quality to drive fair work in Scotland

-Research in Human Resource Management has heavily influenced the development of a fair work agenda in Scotland.
+Research in 'Work, Employment and Organisation' has heavily influenced the development of a fair work agenda in Scotland.
 In particular, three streams of research activity – (1) job quality/good and bad jobs (2) skills under-utilisation and (3) union engagement with skills, learning and workplace governance – have influenced the development of policy.
 This research impact has been achieved through the deployment of the research in Scottish Government’s Working Together Review of Progressive Workplace Practices in Scotland, which has influenced SG policy and economic strategy.
 This led to the establishment of the Fair Work Convention, which in turn has influenced government policy and practice (including the establishment of a fair work portfolio and a Cabinet Secretary for Fair Work within Scottish Government) and the practice of public agencies, employers and unions in relation to fair work.

 Building Strong Entrepreneurship Policy, Support, and Development Ecosystems